 I love signs.
 All kinds.
 Some of my favorites are location signs.
 We have been to the southernmost point in the US (Cuba-90 miles!), the 45th parallel both north and south and now we have been to the easternmost point in Canada (47° 31′ 14″ N, 52° 37′ 26″ W).
 But I also like a place with no signs at all.

-I paid the $3 to visit the inside of the light keepers house and it was a very comfy place.
-Light keepers were paid very well and their accommodations were top notch for the times.
+I paid $3 to visit the inside of the lightkeeper’s house and it was a very comfy place.
+Lightkeepers were paid very well and their accommodations were top-notch for the times.
 The Cantwell family lived here and they resided at Cape Spear for over 150 years.
-They did a good job of recreating the rooms and tools that would have been their during the lighthouse heyday.
+They did a good job of recreating the rooms and tools that would have been there during the lighthouse’s heyday.
 Modern lighthouses with keepers are no longer needed as they have a light on a tower they built in 1955 that operates electronically.
-There is someone who looks after it, but it is not a full time job.
+There is someone who looks after it, but it is not a full-time job.
 The first light keepers had to add oil to the lamps every three hours, 24 hours a day!
 Kept them busy I am sure.

 On the grounds of the lighthouse, there were remnants of a battery and bunkers from WWII.
 They were to guard St. John’s from any U-boat attacks, but they did not see any battle.
 The two guns stationed here were American 10-inch M188 guns on M1894M1 disappearing Carriages.
 Disappearing because they could be lowered behind a concrete wall while reloading.
 The guns are still there as well as the ammo storage rooms giving your imagination fodder for envisioning an attack.